ErezMizrahi/voyantis-queue-system/README.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:5173`
+The client will be available at `http://localhost:5173`

 ## 📡 API Reference